 channel.
 The first season began airing on the Disney Channel on June 28th, starting with No Service and ended with only 18 shorts.
-A second season was announced to air April 11th, 2014 and a third season is in the works.
+The second season began airing on April 11th, 2014 and a third season is in the works.
 The first season can be seen online here as well as the first seven shorts of the second season.
 Also in 2013, Mickey starred in a new theatrical short Get a Horse

 , a throwback to Mickey's early days as a scrappy barnyard character.